 The Justice Department will investigate the police response to the shooting at Robb Elementary.

-After repeated calls from politicians, like Castro, and the public for the Justice Department to get involved, the department finally responded on Sunday, May 29, announcing a “critical incident review.”
+After repeated calls from politicians and the public for the Justice Department to get involved, the department finally responded on May 29, announcing a “critical incident review.”
 The review was reportedly requested by the Uvalde mayor, and will be conducted by the Office of Community Oriented Policing.
-An official report is expected to be made public once the investigation is concluded.

 “The goal of the review is to provide an independent account of law enforcement actions and responses that day, and to identify lessons learned and best practices to help first responders prepare for and respond to active shooter events,” said Justice Department spokesperson Anthony Coley.
 The spokesperson stressed that the investigation would be “fair, transparent, and independent.”